 Travel by private coach; hotel accommodation as described below; breakfasts and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-The Crown, Blandford Forum: a 4-star hotel located in the market town of Blandford Forum.
-Rooms are comfortable with a traditional décor, in keeping with the nature of the 18th-century building.
-There is a bar and restaurant well-used by the local community.
+The Eastbury, Sherborne: a four-star luxury Georgian townhouse hotel in the market town of Sherborne.
+Rooms vary in size, but all are comfortable and modern with décor in keeping with the historic nature of the building.
 Single rooms are doubles for sole use.

 Between 10 and 22 participants.